po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/28-Stu_Mini-Project/README.md

 ## 🏆 Bonus

+If you have completed the activity and want to further your knowledge, work through the following challenge:

 * Set this project up in your own GitHub repositories so you can deploy and use it for future reference!

 ---